-Access to the proposed site is proposed by boat from Tullig Quay, the proposed launch site is in proximity to a number of minor high tide roost sites (<500m), as the access route will be utilised 2-3 hours either side of low tide (i.e. outside of the high tide period) it is considered that access to the proposed site will be non-disturbing to high tide roost sites.
+Access to the proposed site is proposed by boat from Cromane spit, as the access route will be utilised 2-3 hours either side of low tide (i.e. outside of the high tide period) it is considered that access to the proposed site will be non-disturbing to high tide roost sites.
 Access proposed by boat limits the potential for compaction and trampling of the sedimentary habitats (and therefore limits the potential for displacement of prey species utilised by waterbird species) across the Harbour to the extent of the proposed site itself, which will be temporary in nature (i.e. limited to the temporal extent of the license).